danielaparker/jsoncons/src/doc/Classes/json.md

 ### Static member functions

     static json parse(std::istream& is)
-Parses an input stream of JSON text and returns a json object or array value
+Parses an input stream of JSON text and returns a json object or array value.
+If parsing fails, throws a [json_parse_exception](json_parse_exception).

     static json parse_file(const std::string& filename)
 Opens a binary input stream to a JSON unicode file, parsing the file assuming UTF-8, and returns a json object or array value.
 This method expects that the file contains UTF-8 (or clean 7 bit ASCII), if that is not the case, use the `parse` method that takes an `std::istream` instead, imbue your stream with the appropriate facet for handling unicode conversions.
+If parsing fails, throws a [json_parse_exception](json_parse_exception).

     static json parse_string(const std::string& s)
-Parses a string of JSON text and returns a json object or array value
+Parses a string of JSON text and returns a json object or array value.
+If parsing fails, throws a [json_parse_exception](json_parse_exception).

     template <typename N>
     static json make_multi_array(size1 ... sizeN)